mattia01017/Branch-and-bound-for-SCPCS/README.md

 ## Build

-To build the tools use the `go build` utility on `src/scpcs_solve/scpcs_solve.go` and `src/generator/generator.go` to build the solving algorithm and the instance generator, respectively.
+To build the tools use the `go build` utility on `src/scpcs_solve/scpcs_solve.go` and `src/generator/generator.go` for the solving algorithm and the instance generator, respectively.

 ## Usage